Powell Says Fed Must Pay Greater Attention to Global Developments--2nd Update

 Most Fed officials judged at the central bank's June meeting that rising uncertainty and muted inflation "strengthens the case for a somewhat more accommodative stance of policy," Mr. Powell said Tuesday.
 Officials "will act as appropriate to sustain the expansion."

-"The global nature of the financial crisis and the channels through which it spread sharply highlight the interconnectedness of our economic, financial, and policy environments," he said.
-"U.S. economic developments affect the rest of the world, and the reverse is also true."

-Pursuing domestic mandates "requires that we understand the anticipated effects of these interconnections and incorporate them into our policy decisionmaking," he said.
+From 2015 through last year, Fed officials removed stimulus by raising rates and later shrinking the central bank's portfolio of bonds acquired to boost growth after the crisis -- a so-called normalization of policy.
+Mr. Powell's remarks on Tuesday underscored the limits of any return to more normal policy.

-He said long-running forces that have contributed to lower rates of interest, inflation and growth appear likely to persist, creating new challenges for central banks that have traditionally relied on rate cuts to spur growth during downturns.
+Long-running forces that have contributed to lower rates of interest, inflation and growth appear likely to persist, he said, creating new challenges for central banks that have traditionally relied on rate cuts to spur growth during downturns.

-The challenges policy makers face in the coming decades could be very different from the problems faced by a prior generation of central banks, he said.

 At the same time, the risk that interest rates might fall and stay near zero was "mainly a theoretical concern" outside of Japan, he said.